 6. A Digestive Metabolism Push

 Let’s be real here.
 High stress levels and pressure can do all sorts of nasty things to your body.
 It has a way of manifesting itself within you in many more ways than just one.
 Even worse, extreme stress affects digestion negatively.

 Luckily, when you go for regular professional massages it can help you to relieve stress, which in turn, works to encourage digestion.
 Your body’s digestion is regulated by the parasympathetic nervous system which helps to produce saliva, gastric juices, and insulin.
 It also works to stimulate peristalsis which moves food through the intestines.

-There are specific massages that specialize in this, like the Swedish massage which focuses on certain areas including the abdomen to help encourage final stages of digestion.
+There are specific massages that specialize in this, like the Swedish massage, which focuses on certain areas, including the abdomen, to help encourage the final stages of digestion.

 7. Back Pain Relief

 Back and neck pain, whether it’s chronic or acute, is incredibly common among most of the population and a full body massage is a great form of relief.
-Deep tissue, sports massage and trigger point massage can all help to relieve tense muscles groups and even help you sleep better!
+Deep tissue, sports massage, and trigger point massage can all help to relieve tense muscle groups and even help you sleep better!

 Ultimately, these hormones work to relieve the effects of stress hormones such as cortisol and balance out negative energy.

 Want to find out more?